ShengPengYu/MCLPMDA/README.md

 2.6 If you want to use five-fold cross validation to verify the performance of MCLPMDA, you just need to run 'E_FCV.m';

-2.7 If you want to use LODOCV cross validation to verify the performance of MCLPMDA, you just need to run 'E_LODOCV.m';
+2.7 If you want to use LODOCV framework to verify the performance of MCLPMDA, you just need to run 'E_LODOCV.m';

 ......